Leading for Change

 Hate Has No Home Here signs

 Leading for Change is Fitchburg State's university-level diversity, equity, and inclusion team.
-The team consists of a core group, and then five active sub-committees working on the following topics:
+The team consists of a core group, and then four active sub-committees working on the following topics:

 • Expanding policy audits with a DEI lens across campus

-• Disseminating information about the Fall 2022 climate survey (read the Fall 2020 survey results)
+• Disseminating additional information about the Fall 2022 climate survey (read the Fall 2022 survey results)

 Descriptions and leads of the subcommittees can be found below.